jessegrosjean/SummarizedCollection/README.md

 Good test coverage and benchmarks.
 No documentation or real world use.
 Plan to use for my own projects.

 Unless you are already interested in b+trees you probably don't want to use this project.
-At the same time I think the foundation is good and can do things that aren't possible in Swift world without duplicating much of this effort.
+At the same time I think the foundation is good and can do things that aren't possible in Swift without duplicating much of this effort.

 Would love any ideas or feedback.

 ### <a name="overview">Overview</a>

-This project provides an efficient in-memory b+tree implementation in pure Swift, and two useful collection types that use b+trees for their underlying storage.
+This project provides an in memory positional (keyless) b+tree implementation in Swift.
+The project also includes two useful collection types that use the b+tree as their underlying storage.

 - `List<Element>` implements a random-access collection of arbitrary elements.
 It is like Array in the standard library, but lookup, insertion and removal, and copy on write all have logarithmic complexity.